Agile Series: How we work — Think It, Build It, Ship It, Tweak It

 Regardless of what project we do at aFrogleap, we start by putting together a small team of at least one designer, one developer and one strategist.
 Our client participates in the team as the Product Owner of the project and is fully involved in all stages of the process.

 The main question to answer in the Think It stage is: Is this product worth building?
 Not only do we want to create sustainable customer value, we also want to drive down product risk at a low cost.
 In order to achieve this, our team turns your idea into a product vision using an initial roadmap with objectives and key results.
-For this, we organise several workshops and create several prototypes — both “lo-fi” paper prototypes and “hi-fi” clickthrough demos or runnable prototypes (using fake data).
+For this, we organise Design Sprints in which we create several prototypes — both “lo-fi” paper prototypes and “hi-fi” clickthrough demos or runnable prototypes (using fake data).

 When we jointly believe that the product is worth building, this stage ends.
 Of course, this is a subjective decision with no hard data to support it yet.
 This hard data arrives in the Ship It stage, so we want to get there as fast as possible.

 In the Build It stage, we expand the team to a full Agile Scrum team.
 (We will further elaborate on this process in coming articles of this Agile series.)
 As this stage has high operating costs and little risk reduction, we want to keep it as short as possible.
 The purpose of this stage is to build a Minimal Viable Product (MVP) — as defined in the roadmap — that is good enough to be released to external users.
 It also has to be good enough to prove something about the product, in order to see that we are on the right track.